benjaminweymouth/WealthSimpleCaseStudy/README.md

 In order to implement a new "WealthCoin" cryptocurrency, WealthSimple would need to employ a number of technologies, similar to the stack employed by Ethereum.
 Therefore, they would need to implement a data structure that holds a ledger such as BlockChain library, Smart Contracts, cryptography and a distributed peer-to-peer platform.
 In terms of the actual code, there are many ways to code a BlockChain, such as in C#, GoLang, Python or Rust. <sup>[11](#myendnote11)</sup>

+While this new cryptocurrency would have start up costs associated with it, I would recommend using open-source technologies like Python whenever possible.
+This would reduce the likelihood of litigation if using a proprietary programming language like C# or Java.
+Some costs are unavoidable, when scaling up a technology.
+But the main idea in selecting this type of technology stack would be to insulate the company from any competitors or future costs.

 ## Endnotes